Guide

 Run Deckset in a resizable window so you can keep notes, dashboards, or chat visible during video calls and hybrid meetings.

-Plain text decks are easy to version, review, and reuse.
-Export for stakeholders, share source for collaborators, and avoid slide-file sprawl.
+Plain-text source files are easy to version, review, and reuse.
+Export PDFs for stakeholders, share source files with collaborators, and avoid slide-file sprawl.

-Export slide-only PDFs for stakeholders, or include presenter notes when you want to share the full narrative.
+Export slide-only PDFs for stakeholders, or include presenter notes when you need to share the talk track.
 This works well for leadership updates, board decks, and investor follow-ups.

-- Board-ready PDFs share with notes for context or slide-only for exec scans.
+• Board-ready PDFs: share with presenter notes for context or slide-only for executive scans.

-- Presenter-note PDFs when your audience needs context without a meeting.
+• PDFs with presenter notes when your audience needs context without a meeting.

 Collaborate and version

-Keep decks in Git for an audit trail, sync via iCloud/Dropbox, or share as Markdown in the same repo as your docs.
-Review changes as readable diffs and keep a clean history over time.
+Keep presentations in Git for an audit trail, sync them with iCloud or Dropbox, or share Markdown alongside the rest of your docs.
+Review changes as readable diffs and keep a clear history.